 If possible, live stream or record the event to accommodate anyone who cannot be there physically.
 Resources for live streaming or recording

-Important considerations are the accessibility of presentation materials (such as PowerPoint slides), presentation structure, presentation format (in-person, virtual, or hybrid), and the needs of your audience.
-Learn about accessible presentation best practices.
+Important considerations are the accessibility of presentation materials (such as PowerPoint slides), presentation structure, presentation format, and the needs of your audience.
+Review the Accessible Presentations Guide to learn more.